k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ## How does it Work

-1. The customer's security team administrator creates a set of credentials on either a database or a similarly secured resource server, and then provisions them as secrets in the Secrets Management provider.
+1. The customer's security team administrator creates a set of credentials on either a database or a similarly secured resource server, and then provisions them as secrets in the Secrets Management service.
 The latter encrypts and stores the credentials within the secrets.
 2. The administrator has to grant Fabric (client application) with permissions to approach these secrets.
 3. When Fabric opens a connection in order to access the database/resource server via an interface, it examines whether its credentials are defined as reference IDs in an external Secrets Management service.
 If they are defined as such, Fabric queries the Secrets Management service to retrieve the relevant secrets.
 4. The Secrets Management service decrypts and returns the secrets to Fabric over a secured channel.